gracejinsotrue/AI-GIRLFRIEN/README.md

 # My Skibidi Girlfriend

 This project allows users to chat with a #kawaii girlfriend who is majoring in computer science.
-Works by transcribing voice input using Google Cloud Speech-to-Text, generate a response from GPT-3.5, and convert that response to speech using Google Text-to-Speech API.
+Works by receiving messages from user, generate real-time responses from GPT-3.5, and displaying chat history to user.
 It involves both a Node.js backend and a JavaScript frontend.

 ## Table of Contents